GamesInTheBox-MC/Docs/content/game/pinata/_index.md

 ## Additional Settings

 {{% notice style="note" %}}
-The settings below are available as the actions of the command `/gitbeditor action rush <action> [args]`
+The settings below are available as the actions of the command `/gitbeditor action pinata <action> [args]`

-For example, the action `set-point <number> block` is relevant to the command `/gitbeditor action rush set-point <number> block`
+For example, the action `set-point <number> hit` is relevant to the command `/gitbeditor action pinata set-point <number> hit`

-Use the command `/gitbeditor usage rush` to get the full list of available actions and their usage
+Use the command `/gitbeditor usage pinata` to get the full list of available actions and their usage

-Use the command `/gitbeditor status rush` to get the status of the settings, including the current values for each one of them
+Use the command `/gitbeditor status pinata` to get the status of the settings, including the current values for each one of them
 {{% /notice %}}

 ### Point

-* `set-point <number> block` to set the points a player would receive when he breaks a block
+* `set-point <number> hit` to set the points a player would receive when he hit the pinata
+* `set-damage-as-point <true/false>` to set whether to use the damage value as points

 ### Reward